 What I had – Bahar Special Hyderabadi Dum Chicken Biryani

-If you are wondering where is Biryani on the Hyderabad trip then here it is.
-For anyone who doesn’t live in Hyderabad, the general understanding is that Andhra (although Hyderabad is now in Telangana) food is very spicy and that was my expectation with the biryani too.
-But I am glad that I was wrong.
-Café Bahar is famous for its Biryani and deservingly so.
-It is a crowded place and if you want a table in the family section, expect waiting time.
-Also, the quantity of biryani is pretty high so if there are leftovers, I would suggest to get it packed for yourself or for the poor you may find outside.
+If you’re wondering where the Biryani is on the Hyderabad trip, then here it is!
+Anyone who doesn’t live in Hyderabad usually thinks that Hyderabadi food is very spicy, and I had that expectation with the biryani too.
+But I’m glad I was wrong!
+Café Bahar is famous for its Biryani, and deservingly so.
+It gets pretty crowded, so if you want a table in the family section, expect a waiting time.
+Also, the quantity of biryani is pretty high, so if there are leftovers, I would suggest getting it packed for yourself or for the poor you may find outside.

 The Trail